 The FA will use the 'Rooney Rule' to decide on the next England manager when current boss Gareth Southgate leaves the post.

-The announcement from chief executive Martin Glenn is part of a raft of changes to be implemented into the governing body this year alongside a £57m boost in funding.
+The announcement from chief executive Martin Glenn is part of a raft of changes to be implemented at the governing body this year alongside a £57m boost in funding.

 "The commitment to the 'Rooney Rule' is about bringing to life our ambition to make the people that run football and manage football, they should look - in mine and the FA's view - more like the people that play football today," Glenn told Sky Sports News.